rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIfirststart.md

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/initialstart.png)

-Also check the Ssh tab, it should look like this.
-If you dont plan to utilize Remote servers access the `.ssh` catalog is **not** relevant.
+Also check the SSH tab, it should look like this.
+If you dont plan to utilize remote servers access the `.ssh` catalog is **not** relevant.

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/sshinitial.png)